Document Type : Original Paper

 Radiation therapy division, Ayatollah Khansari Hospital, Arak University of Medical Sciences, Arak, Iran

-Method: 32 patients with left-sided breast cancer were used in the early stages were selected for this study.
-3D-CRT and IMRT were planned to deliver prescribed dose to target volume.
-Schneider model was used to estimate excess absolute risk (EAR) of heart diseases, also10-years baseline risk of heart disease using Reynolds risk score for ages 50-70 years were calculated.
+Material and Methods: Thirty-two patients with early-stage of left breast cancer were selected for this study.
+Intensity-modulated radiotherapy (IMRT) and three-dimensional conformal radiotherapy (3DCRT) were planned to deliver the prescribed dose to the target volume.
+Considering baseline risk of heart disease, the excess absolute risk (EAR) of heart disease was calculated using the Reynolds risk score for ages 50-70.

-Results: There was a significant difference in 10-year EAR of heart diseases when comparing 3D-CRT plans in IMRT (p<0.05).
-10-year EAR for IMRT at low, median, and high risk groups were higher than 3DCRT.
-Among factors involved in baseline risk, by increasing the age, the impact of smoking on increasing EAR was clearer compared to the family history of heart disease.
+Results: There was a significant difference in 10-year EAR of heart disease when comparing 3DCRT plans to IMRT (p <0.05).
+The 10-year EAR for IMRT in the low, median, and high-risk groups was superior to 3DCRT.
+Among factors involved in baseline risk, by increasing the age, the impact of smoking on increasing EAR was clearer compared to a family history of heart disease.

-Conclusions: IMRT had a more uniform dose distribution and a better conformity-homogeneity index than 3DCRT.
+Conclusion: IMRT had a more uniform dose distribution and a better conformity-homogeneity index than 3DCRT.
 However, the mean heart dose and subsequently the risk of heart disease significantly were lower in 3DCRT.
-Adding risk factors which are effective in the development of heart disease can result in more accurate estimates of the risk of heart disease after breast cancer radiotherapy.
+Considering baseline risk leads to accurate estimates of the heart disease risk after breast cancer radiotherapy.